WolkSoftware/TheInfiniteLoop/guide/01-fundamentals/04-cultural-issues/02-lack-of-trust.md

 # Lack of trust

 > "Build projects around motivated individuals.
-Give them the environment and support they need, and **trust them** to get the job done."
+Give them the environment and support they need, and **trust them to get the job done**."
 >
 > — The 5th Principle, Principles behind the Agile Manifesto.